duh-rpc/duh-go/README.md

 Based on the above possible outcomes we can infer that an RPC client should have the following characteristics.

 ##### Unary RPC Requests should be retried until canceled
-Because a request could timeout, be rejected, be canceled, and denied for transient reasons, the client should have some resiliency built-in and retry depending on the error received.
+Because a request could time out, be rejected, canceled, or denied for transient reasons, the client should have some resiliency built-in and retry depending on the error received.
 The request should continue to retry with back off until the client determines the request took too long, or the client cancels the request.

 TODO: FINISH
-In order to support these characteristics, the service MUST reply with a well-defined set of error replies which the client can use to decide which operations should be retried and which should consistute a failure.
+In order to support these characteristics, the service MUST reply with a well-defined set of error replies which the client can use to decide which operations should be retried and which should constitute a failure.
 Also, the service MUST differentiate it's replies with replies from the infrastructure so the client will know what is appropriate to retry and what is not.